I.

 Explain: |

-85. Look at the four numbers (1), (2), (3) and (4) which indicate where the sentence “Anthropology is the study of the origin, development, and varieties of human beings and their societies.” could be added to the passage.
+85. Look at the four numbers (1), (2), (3) and (4) which indicate where the sentence “Thus, theater is a shared event, an experience that includes both those who perform and those who observe.” could be added to the passage.
 Where would the sentence best fit? |

 85